 Anthony Johnson, director of the Housing Authority said his agency does not use the same calculation the State does for 8-30g developments, (8-30g is the State affordable housing statute which gives significant incentives to developers).
 He noted 8-30g has been leveraged by what many call “predatory” developers in town.

 “If we had been allowed to do these things in the past, we would not even have an 8-30g problem,” Mr. Johnson said.

-Mr. Litvack said Mr. Johnson had “a concept,” but lacked facts on who would comprise the potential market for the senior housing proposed for Armstrong Court.
+Mr. Litvack said Mr. Johnson had “a concept,” but hadn’t explained who the potential market for the senior housing proposed for Armstrong Court would comprise.